ScienceIsVeryCool/LLamaManager/README.md

 3. **Use descriptive output names**: Instead of `output1`, use names like `initial_code` or `review_feedback`
 4. **Start simple**: Test with small scenarios before building complex workflows
 5. **Use intermediate outputs**: Enable `saveIntermediateOutputs` in config for debugging
+6. **Context window management**: The system automatically trims old messages if approaching token limits
+7. **Clear context strategically**: Use `clearContext` action to reset agent memory when needed

+## Troubleshooting

+### Common Issues

+1. **Nested template variables**: Avoid patterns like `{{outputs.name_{{iteration}}}}`.
+Instead, use functions like `{{lastOutput('agent')}}` or restructure your approach.

+2. **Context overflow**: If agents are having issues with long conversations, try:
+   - Setting `maxContextTokens` to a lower value in config
+   - Using `clearContext` action between major phases
+   - Setting `defaultContext: "rolling"` instead of `"append"`

+3. **Memory issues with large models**: The system only loads one model at a time, but ensure Ollama has enough memory allocated.

+4. **Slow execution**:
+   - Reduce `temperature` for more deterministic outputs
+   - Set lower `queryTimeout` values to fail faster
+   - Use smaller models for iterative tasks

+## Advanced Examples

+The repository includes three example scenarios:

+1. **cellular_automata_scenario_simple.json**: Basic iterative development with one developer and reviewer
+2. **cellular_automata_competitive.json**: Two developers with different personalities compete, with a senior reviewer providing feedback through multiple iterations
+3. **cellular_automata_pyramid.json**: Tournament-style development where four developers compete in rounds, with a senior developer improving the winning design and an architect providing final approval